Professor

 Nonlinear propagation of ultrasound in tissues

-Bubble dynamics and bubble response to ultrasound
+Bubble dynamics, bubble response to ultrasound, cavitation

-My research central theme is ultrasound and microbubbles and their applications for imaging and therapy.
+My lab’s research central theme is ultrasound and microbubbles and their applications for imaging and therapy.
 We develop ultrasound imaging techniques to image and quantify blood flow in the microcirculation.
 These techniques are based on the nonlinear oscillations of microbubbles that result from exposure to ultrasound.
 We can detect and characterize tumors based on their microvascular patterns while we also develop quantitative techniques to monitor the outcomes of therapies targeting angiogenesis.
 Clinical applications include liver, breast, kidney and prostate cancer.

 Microbubbles are also used in the area of atherosclerosis.
 With signal and image processing approaches we are trying to establish plaque neovascularization as an atherosclerosis imaging biomarker.